pegros/PEG_LIST/help/sfpegActionTriggerCmp.md

 </aura:component>
 ```

-* Javascript ccontroller of the component
+* Javascript controller of the component

 ```
 ({